 How to Prepare for an Intimidating Repair Job

-This article will not take you step by step through the process of completing the repairs; you will need a manual for that.
+This article will not take you step-by-step through the process of completing the repairs; you will need a manual for that.
 But this article will help you avoid some common mistakes everyone makes when they work on their car.
-We learn from our mistakes, and believe me I have learned a lot.
+We learn from our mistakes and believe me I have learned a lot.
 A little more preparation in the beginning will save you a major headache later.

 Before you begin the tear-down, you will need to do some preliminary research.
 First, go to the auto parts store and buy the repair manual for your make and model car.
 Next, pick up a few car magazines.
 They usually have articles on replacing intake manifold gaskets and rebuilding cylinder heads.
 The articles are easier to read than the manual.
 You can find even more articles archived on the websites for these magazines.
 Once you have read as many articles as you can find, you will realize that pulling the heads off of any car is a rather straightforward process.

 Now you need to see if you have all the tools you need to do the job.
 A basic toolbox with socket wrenches, box wrenches, flare wrenches, and screwdrivers should cover most of your needs.
-Just make sure they are metric, since most cars today have metric nuts and bolts.
-You will need some specialty tools; however, most auto parts stores have a rent-a-tool program, sometimes at nominal cost and sometimes for free.
-For some tools there is a hefty deposit, but it is credited back to you when you bring the tool back.
+Just make sure they are metric since most cars today have metric nuts and bolts.
+You will need some specialty tools; however, most auto parts stores have a rent-a-tool program, sometimes at a nominal cost and sometimes for free.
+For some tools, there is a hefty deposit, but it is credited back to you when you bring the tool back.

 I would suggest that you consider buying a breaker bar; it is a must to break (loosen) the head bolts.
 A torque wrench is also worth the expense; the click type is better than the bar and scale.
 The torque requirements of the head bolts and the lower intake manifold bolts are specified in the manual, and should be followed, since the head is aluminum and thus a little vulnerable to damage.
 If you over-torque the bolt you can cause the bolts to break; if you under-torque the bolt it may cause the gasket to leak and you'll need another repair.